Profit Shifting and International Tax Reforms: Estimation of profit shifting: Empirics

-In order to estimate profit shifting, TWZ collect (and extrapolate when missing) data on the geography of profits by local and foreign companies.
+To estimate profit shifting, TWZ collect data on the geography of profits by local and foreign companies.
 They proceed in two independent steps.
 They first compute a benchmark level of \textit{normal} profitability level from national account data.
 This benchmark is defined as the ratio of pre-tax profits to wages of domestic-controlled firms.
-The methodology rests on the assumption that, in the absence of profit shifting, the average ratio of pre-tax profits to wages of domestic-controlled firms is the same as that of foreign-controlled firms.
-They show that the ratio of foreign-controlled firms in tax havens is an order of magnitude larger than the one of local firms.
-In these countries, the profits that are above the benchmark level of profitability are considered as "excessive".
-The difference between the excessive level of profits and the benchmark level is the amount of profit shifted.
+The methodology assumes that, in the absence of profit shifting, the average ratio of pre-tax profits to wages of foreign-controlled firms is the same as that of domestic-controlled firms.
+They show that the ratio of foreign-owned firms in tax havens is an order of magnitude larger than the one of local firms.
+In tax havens, profits that are above the benchmark level of profitability are considered as ``excessive''.
+The difference between the excessive level of profits and the benchmark level is the amount of shifted profits.
 TWZ provide estimates of profit shifting to each tax haven and then aggregate it to obtain a worldwide estimate of \$616bn in 2015.
+The estimation is extended to subsequent years in \citet{wier_global_2022}.